rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvchad_ui.md

 ![Tabufline](../images/ui_tabufline.png)

 The user interface presents a top bar called `Tabufline` where the open buffers are managed. `Tabufline` only shows if you have more than one file open.
 The open buffer presents the file type icon, the file name, and its status.
 Status is indicated with an icon.

-If as in the screenshot we have a red `x`, it means that the file can be closed as it is already saved.
+If, as in the screenshot, we have a red `x`, it means that the file can be closed as it is already saved.
 If instead the icon is a green dot `.`, then the file needs to be saved, and a close command <kbd>SHIFT</kbd> + <kbd>:q</kbd> will produce a warning: "No write since last change".

 To the right is the icon for setting the *dark* or *light* theme.
 By clicking on it with the mouse, we can select the theme we want.